and-mill/InstanceDiffusion/dataset-generation/README.md

 3. Instance-level text prompt generation

 ### Requirements
-- Linux or macOS with Python ≥ 3.8
+- Linux or macOS with Python ≥ 3.8 (and-mill: USE 3.9 INSTEAD)
 - PyTorch ≥ 2.0 and [torchvision](https://github.com/pytorch/vision/) that matches the PyTorch installation.
   Install them together at [pytorch.org](https://pytorch.org) to make sure of this.
   Note, please check PyTorch version matches that is required by Detectron2.